conorsch/language-model-server/README.md

 TODO
 ----
- - implement django-rest-framework for API
+ - expand API with params for querying
  - write tests (damn it)
  - investigate open source LMs
    - nltk for initial corpus